linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 ## Features
 * Gallery View: Browse all dog breeds in an easy-to-navigate gallery
 * Detailed Breed View: Click on a breed to view more detailed information
-* Sorting Options: Sort breeds alphabetically or by your favorites
+* Sorting Options: Sort breeds alphabetically
-* Filters: Filter breeds by size—small or large dogs
+* Filters: Filter breeds by size
 * Search: Quickly search for dog breeds by name
-* COMING SOON: Favorites.
-For the next version there will be possible to add favorites, that gets stored in your browser.
+* Favorites: Add dog breeds to favorites that gets stored in your browser

 ## How to run
 ### Prerequisites